Marriage Longevity…The Science of Living Longer Together

 It’s also important to note that not all marriages promote marriage longevity.
 An unhappy marriage with constant bickering can elevate blood pressure, increase depression, and aggravate anxiety.
 We also know that the negative impact of an unhappy marriage affects both genders, but the health impacts of a troubled marriage tend to hit women more than men.

-An axiom of this research is that a good marriage protects, and a bad marriage (or no marriage) infects.
+An axiom of this research is that a good marriage protects, and an unhappy marriage (or no marriage) infects.

 If you want marriage longevity you have to be in it to win it.